MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 ## Limitations

 * PowerBI inline results experience isn't available at SharePoint site search scope.
 * All vertical configurations don't apply to PowerBI content.
-Example: The All-tab keyword query language filter (KQL) "FileType:xlsx" can be used to filter out Excel files from SharePoint and OneDrive, but will not apply to PowerBI content.
+Example: The All-tab keyword query language filter (KQL) "FileType:xlsx" can be used to filter out Excel files from SharePoint and OneDrive, but will not prevent PowerBI content from showing.
 * All vertical sorting by date don't apply to PowerBI results.
-When sorting by date instead of relevance PowerBI results are omitted.
+Sorting by date instead of relevance will exclude PowerBI results.

 ## Frequently Asked Questions